Social Media for Texas Crime Stoppers

 Engage and Connect

-Social media networks are the perfect platform to engage and connect with your followers and supporters, whether it be your local law enforcement agencies, board members, volunteer members, media, donors, and like-minded community groups (i.e. churches, Rotary Club, schools, etc.) Using social media is a way to see who is out there, what they are interested in, and how and why your mission matters to them.
+Social media networks are the perfect platform to engage and connect with your followers and supporters, whether it is your local law enforcement agencies, board members, volunteers, media, donors, and like-minded community groups (i.e. churches, Rotary Club, schools, etc.) Using social media is a way to see who is out there, what they are interested in, and how and why your mission matters to them.
 “Listening” is sometimes more important than “talking” on social media.
 For example, I discovered on Twitter that Round Rock PD has a Public Safety Day and found contact information on how Texas Crime Stoppers could participate.
 Secondly, the Domestic Violence Coalition of Austin reached out to Texas Crime Stoppers to invite us to a balloon release at the Capitol.

 Gone are the days of phone books and encyclopedias.
 If someone wants to know about you or your organization, they will go online.
 Most people will turn to your website in order to find out more about your program.
 If you attended Jason Spencer’s website session, I’m sure you learned that your website is THE HUB of your organization’s information.
 Your social media should drive people to your website to learn more, and your website should drive people to social media to connect.
 Be sure to include a link to your website on your social media networks, and include icons and links on your website to your social media pages.